kanunnykov/rrule-by-pattern/README.md

 ### Development

-rruleByPattern.js is implemented in Typescript.
+rruleByPattern.js is implemented in TypeScript.

 To run the code, checkout this repository and run: